dpm24800/merojob-top-jobs-scraper/README.md

 # Top Jobs Scrapper
-A Python-based web scraping project that automatically collects **top job listings** from **Merojob.com**, stores them in CSV files, and keeps the data **updated, deduplicated, and sorted by deadline**.
+A Python-based web scraping project that automatically collects **top job listings** from a popular online job portal in Nepal, stores them in CSV files, and keeps the data **updated, deduplicated, and sorted by deadline**.
 The scraper is designed to run **locally or automatically every hour using GitHub Actions**.

 ---